matuteiglesias/journal/content/Teaching/2024-08-20_Developed_Curriculum_for_Computational_Linear_Alge.md

 **🕒 00:05–23:10**
 **🏷️ Labels**: Education, Python, Course Planning, Linear Algebra, Development
 **📂 Project**: Teaching
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop and refine the curriculum and preparation materials for a Computational Linear Algebra course targeted at data science graduates.
+The session aimed to develop and refine the curriculum and preparation materials for a Computational Linear Algebra course targeted at [[data science]] graduates.

 ### Key Activities
 - **Course Planning**: Detailed the structure and objectives for the first class, focusing on environment setup, coding practices, and key linear algebra concepts using [[Python]].
-- **Preparation Memos**: Created memos outlining necessary preparations for the first lab class, including content review, environment configuration, and class structure.
+- **Preparation Memos**: Created memos outlining necessary preparations for the first lab class, including content review, environment [[configuration]], and class structure.
 - **Programming Guides**: Provided guides for splitting images for Instagram, verifying linear independence in [[Python]], and solving quadratic equations using NumPy.
 - **Technical Instructions**: Offered detailed instructions on setting up [[Python]] development environments using Anaconda, VS Code, and Google Colab.